gphat/bullfinch/docs/Performance.md

 any responses by workers*, such as the JDBC worker.

 * Note, this isn't automatic.
 Each worker must include the feature.

+# COLLECTION

+Bullfinch includes an **experimental** feature where the various operations it performs will log their performance results and emit them into a kestrel collection for gathering by an outside entity.

+This feature can be enabled by providing a performance section in the config
+file:

+	"performance": {
+		"collect": true,
+        "kestrel_host" : "172.16.49.130", // the host to connect to
+        "kestrel_port" : 2222, // the port
+		"queue": "metrics", // the queue to put stuff in "timeout": 30, // time to sleep between sends of data
+		// Optional stuff
+		"retry_time": 30, // time between retries
+		"retry_attempts": 5 // number of retry attempts
+	},

+If enabled then Bullfinch will collect information about operations and send them to the specified queue every $timeout seconds.
+The data emitted is JSON which looks like this:

+    {
+        "name": "foobar", // the hostname
+        "occurred": "2011-12-23T07:33:02Z", // ISO8601 date that the thing happened,
+        "activity": "Connection retrieval", // the thing bullfinch did "elapsed": 1234, // milliseconds the activity took "tracer": "asdasd" // optionally present tracer from request, see TRACING }